 The architectural elements of the building informed my early folding methods, as well as the final fold.
 Sullivan emphasized the height a tall building should have, so I knew I wanted my pamphlet to expand vertically, and embody the height that he speaks of.

 In my first iterations, I focused on the location of information, and how to use color on different panels to create visual interest.
 While I originally wanted to put very little information on the pamphlet, and focus on pattern.
 However, I soon realized it was necessary to explain Sullivan's conceptual framework so the viewer could fully understand the visuals of the pamphlet.
 I chose two sans-serif typefaces to highlight the height and modernity of the Wainwright Building at the time it was built.

-I originally created a line pattern that mimicked decorative elements on the Wainwright Building, but after applying it to my design, I found it lacking.
-I came up with two new patterns, one more geometric, and one based on line, similar to my previous idea.
-Both patterns reflected the structure of the building, and were more complex.
-After iterating with both patterns, I decided on the one that was shape-based, since it provided a sense of the architecture without being blatant and maintaining some level of abstraction.
-I also changed my original colors, which I had drawn from images of the Wainwright Building, to be more saturated and strong.
-I also changed my typefaces to Caslon and Trade Gothic, to reflect modernity, and the time period that the building was designed and built in.
-This helped balance a historical but modern feel, between the typeface and geometric pattern.
+I originally created a line pattern that mimicked decorative elements on the Wainwright Building, but it did not accurately capture the energy and innovation of Sullivan's designs.
+I worked on two new patterns—one more geometric, and one based on line.
+Both patterns reflected the structure of the building in a more dynamic way.
+After iterating with both patterns, I decided on one that was shape-based, since it provided a sense of the architecture while maintaining some level of abstraction.
+I also played with color to be more saturated and strong, embodying Sullivan's philosophy.
+I also settled on Caslon and Trade Gothic, to reflect the time period that the building was designed and built in.
+This helped balance a historical but modern dynamic, created between the typeface and geometric pattern.